crmaxx/dsdunpack/README.md

-# DSD Unpack
+# DSD Tools

 This utility converts DSD audio between Sony DSF (.dsf) and Philips DSDIFF (.dff) container formats, including decompression of DST-encoded DSDIFF files and ID3 tags in both containers.

-Parts of this project are based on the SACD Ripper project, particularly libsacd and libdstdec.
-See https://sacd-ripper.github.io/ for more info.
+Parts of this project are based on the DSD Unpack project.
+See https://github.com/michaelburton/dsdunpack for more info.

-Tested on Windows using MinGW 4.9.3 and MSVC 2013/2015.
-You will need pthreads-win32 to build using MSVC.
+Tested on Windows using clang from MSVC 2022.
+You will need PThreads4W from vcpkg to build using MSVC.

 # Install